OUR PICKS FOR PASSEIG DE GRACIA RESTAURANTS

 Passeig de Gracia offers so many places to visit that you may not have much time for lunch.
-In this case, I recommend you to have a delicious sandwich at Fast Vinic in Diputació Street.
-These sandwiches are different than the rest: produced only with local and organic products, they are often inspired in traditional Catalan recipes.
+In this case, I recommend to stop by Casa Amatller, one of the buildings in the Block of Disagreement: at the bottom o f their entrance hall you’ll find a café serving fresh salads and wraps, plus lovely bakeries and hot chocolate.
 Another option is Le Pain Quotidien in front of La Pedrera (it’s not the French chain, though!).
 Their bread is only made with organic flour, salt and water, and it’s handmade everyday.

 AND BONUS!
 Are there any good tapas restaurants in Passeig de Gracia?

 Unfortunately, not all tapas restaurants in Passeig de Gracia are good.
 Some of them are chains and the food is average.
 Don’t fall in such traps!
 Instead, head to Tapas24, in Diputació Street, a tapas bar owned by the chef Carles Abellán, who has given a new look to the classical tapas.